|Why it matters?|

 |MQTT protocol support||

 The Ably platform is designed to be protocol-agnostic and ensure protocol interoperability.
-As the primary protocol used for AWS is MQTT, Ably does support the AWS IoT protocol./adapters
+As the primary protocol used for AWS is MQTT, Ably does support the AWS IoT protocol./protocols

 |White-label browser library||

 |Continuity and connection state recovery||Partial||

 Ably provides continuity for clients that become disconnected for reasons such as going through a tunnel or changing networks.
 Ably stores the connection state for each client on its servers so that clients that reconnect within two minutes can resume their connection and receive all messages published whilst they were disconnected.

 AWS IoT will allow for a client to reconnect following an abrupt disconnect, but will not receive all missed messages.Find out more about connection state recovery

 WebSockets are widely regarded as the most efficient HTTP compatible transport for full duplex realtime communication between devices.